-Designed to be applicable across any applicable networks to ensure that all users retain direct control and ownership over their published content, the Mithril Platform will employ the use of the Mithril Integration Protocol.
+Designed to be applicable across any participating networks to ensure that all users retain direct control and ownership over their published content, the Mithril Platform will employ the use of the Mithril Integration Protocol.
 This protocol will provide access to Mithril features such as the Mithril Vault and Merchant Network across various platforms.

 Supporting this ecosystem is the Mithril token, accessible through a unique mining concept called Social Mining.
 The process automates content monetization and will distribute rewards to all content contributors with MITH.

-The Mithril Platform will also provide an easy to use transaction system for each user and partner platform to manage, secure, and spend Mithril.
+The Mithril Platform will also provide an easy-to-use transaction system for each user and partner platform to manage, secure, and spend Mithril.
 The purpose is to allow the ease of cross-platform integration of the Vault and enhance the user experience.

-Minni Interactive, a dating platform, will be the first application partner to utilize the Mithril Ecosystem, using MITH as a method of payment on Minni.
+Minni Interactive, a dating platform, will also be the first application partner to utilize the Mithril Ecosystem, using MITH as a method of payment on Minni.